UjjawalSah/Pulmonary-Fibrosis-Severity-Prediction/README.md

 # Pulmonary Fibrosis Severity Prediction

-## Overview
+## 📋 Overview

 This project aims to predict the severity of decline in lung function for patients diagnosed with pulmonary fibrosis using machine learning techniques.
 Pulmonary fibrosis is a chronic lung disease characterized by scarring of the lungs, leading to difficulty in breathing.
-The severity prediction is based on CT scan images of the lungs, metadata, and baseline Forced Vital Capacity (FVC) measurements obtained from spirometry.
+The severity prediction is based on **CT scan images** of the lungs, **metadata**, and baseline **Forced Vital Capacity (FVC)** measurements obtained from spirometry.

 The goal is to assist clinicians and patients in understanding disease progression better, providing early prognosis insights that could influence treatment decisions and clinical trial designs.

-## Problem Statement
+## ❓ Problem Statement

 Patients diagnosed with pulmonary fibrosis face uncertainty due to the unpredictable nature of the disease progression.
-Current methods for prognosis are limited, and there is a need for more accurate predictive models using imaging data and clinical parameters.
+Current methods for prognosis are limited, and there is a need for more accurate predictive models using **imaging data** and **clinical parameters**.

-## Dataset
+## 📊 Dataset

-The dataset used in this project is provided by the Open Source Imaging Consortium (OSIC), a collaborative effort involving academia, industry, and philanthropy.
-It includes CT scan images of lungs along with metadata such as age, sex, and baseline FVC measurements.
+The dataset used in this project is provided by the **Open Source Imaging Consortium (OSIC)**, a collaborative effort involving academia, industry, and philanthropy.
+It includes **CT scan images** of lungs along with metadata such as age, sex, and baseline FVC measurements.

-## Approach
+## ⚙️ Approach

 ### 1. Data Preprocessing